 The expression “atypical career” suits her perfectly.
 After eight years of study in the field of organic chemistry and a thesis on the subject, she went back to school to start programming.
 A change in direction that now allows her to work as an online programmer at Ubisoft Ivory Tower.
-For Stories, she looks back on her career.

 After studying and completing a thesis in organic chemistry, Justine took up programming before joining Ubisoft Quebec as an online programmer.
 Today, she works at Ubisoft Ivory Tower on games such as The Crew 2.